Understanding Student Loan Repayments

 Direct Repayments to your Balance

-Making a repayment directly to the company, the way the money is applied to your balance depends on the status of your account.
-Find out more about the way direct repayments are allocated to your balance.
+When making a repayment directly to the loan company, the status of your account influences the way the payment is applied to your outstanding balance.
+Learn more on how direct repayments are applied to your loan balance.

 Paying Off Your Loan in Full